On Air Now

 13 May 2019, 14:32 | Updated: 13 May 2019, 14:36

-As stars lined up to celebrate the Queen of Soul during her tribute concert last weekend, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.
+As rave reviews pour in for the new Aretha Franklin film Amazing Grace, we asked soprano Catherine Bott to explain what made Aretha Franklin’s voice so moving to listen to.